zakhark/inspec/docs/dsl_resource.md

 * inspec - A reference to the `Inspec::Runner` object, which provides context.
 For example, it contains a registry of resources which you may use to interact with the operating system or target in general.
 * skip\_resource - A resource may call this method to indicate that requirements aren't met.
 All tests that use this resource will be marked as skipped.

-The following example shows a full resource to provide simple access to a configuration file.
+The following example shows a full resource which provides simple access to a configuration file.
 It allows you to specify the path to the configuraion file, and then exposes one matcher (`be_illuminated`) and one property (`color`).

 ```ruby
 class SignalLampConfig < Inspec.resource(1)